 Q&A: Fentanyl's growth among overdoses 'stunning'

-Addiction researcher Caleb Banta-Green offers context to the troubling spike during COVID-19's emergence, and ideas for combatting it.
+Addiction researcher Caleb Banta-Green offers context to the troubling spike during COVID-19's emergence, and ideas for combating it.

 In late December, the Centers for Disease Control and Prevention reported a despairing fact: 81,230 Americans had succumbed to drug overdoses in the year that ended in May 2020.
 It marked the highest total of overdoses ever for a 12-month span and an increase of 18% from the previous span.